create3000/sunrize/docs/_posts/index.md

 ## Installer Packages

 The latest builds of Sunrize are available as installer packages on the [Sunrize Releases](https://github.com/create3000/sunrize/releases) page on GitHub.
-From there, you can download precompiled binaries currently only for Windows.
+From there, you can download precompiled binaries, but currently only for Windows.

 ## Run from Console